xNickyDev/Ocavy/commands/slash/channel-info.md

 :-- | :-- | :-- | :--
 channel | The channel to receive information from. | Channel | No

-> **Note** : If no channel is specified the current channel's information will be returned.
+> **Note** : If no channel is specified, the current channel's information will be returned.

 ## Examples
 ![](https://user-images.githubusercontent.com/111157596/185218976-d6719305-acc1-471f-bf32-695b758999cf.png)